amcquistan/java-try-with-resources/How To Write Better Java with Try-With-Resources.md

 ### Traditional Try - Finally

-The legacy try-finally construct does accomplish the goal of ensuring that resources are capable of being closed by providing a finally block that is ensured to be reached in a programs execution path in the event of an exception there are a couple of flaws commonly seen.
-The first issue I have is that its potentially unnecessarily verbose and the second is that it sets up a potential for exceptions being thrown in the finally block which are likely to obscure earlier exceptions.
+The legacy try-finally construct does accomplish the goal of ensuring that resources are capable of being closed via a finally block that is ensured to be reached in a programs execution path in the event of an exception.
+However, there are a couple of flaws commonly seen in Java programs when utilizing this approach.
+The first issue is largely asethetic in that its now unnecessarily verbose and the second is that it sets up a potential for exceptions being thrown in the finally block which are likely to obscure earlier exceptions.

-As an example, I the following code example successfully uses a try-finally to read a file named greeting.txt which manually closes a MyBufferedReader instance.
+As an example, the following code sample successfully uses a try-finally to read a file named greeting.txt which manually closes a MyBufferedReader instance.

 greeting.txt